jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 Line 2 is simply a comment.
 You should always include a few comments in your programs.

 Line 3 is another line that we will add to every script from now on.
-This line effectively tells Perl that we would like to be warned if we start writing certain types of â€˜badâ€™ code.
+This line effectively tells Perl that we would like to be warned if we start writing certain types of 'bad' code.
 This is a good thing!
 We will return to this later on.

 Line 4 is deliberately blank.
 You should use spaces and blank lines to improve the readability of your code.
-In this case we are separating the first three lines of the script (which donâ€™t actually calculate anything) from the rest.
+In this case we are separating the first three lines of the script (which don't actually calculate anything) from the rest.

 Lines 5 is a variable assignment.
 The variable `$x` gets the value of 3